where it all begins

 Aurora Vineyard

-This is the Ponzi home vineyard that faces due east and wakes to the views of majestic snow capped Mount Hood.
-It is planted with own-rooted Arneis, Dolcetto obtained from the Vietti property in Barbaresco, Pinot Gris, Pinot noir, Muscat and Gewurztraminer are also planted.
+This is the Ponzi home vineyard, which faces due east and wakes to views of the majestic, snow-capped Mount Hood.
+It is planted with own-rooted Arneis and Dolcetto obtained from the Vietti property in Barbaresco; Pinot Gris, Pinot Noir, Muscat, and Gewürztraminer are also planted.

-We are honored to work with these organically farmed old vines that are the pride of the Ponzi family visionaries.
+We are honored to work with these organically farmed old vines, which are the pride of the Ponzi family visionaries.

 Appellation